Getting Your Forecasting Right Is Not a Black Art

-The problem with running a retail business is that you are always trying to maximise sales whilst being careful not to overstretch yourself in cash flow and inventory.
+The problem with running a retail business is that you are always trying to maximize sales whilst being careful not to overstretch yourself in cash flow and inventory.
 For many years writers have argued, quite rightly, that a company can flounder because it has too much inventory.

 However, it is also true that companies can miss huge opportunities for additional sales by missing the return to affluence after a recession.
 Sales are never easy to come by and to miss sales opportunities because you are running a “tight ship” can be just as costly, especially if your competitors are getting it right.

 Even some of the very largest retailers have been caught out by the fluctuations in demand caused by the recession and then recovery, and we are only just starting that recovery.
-Today all retailers can benefit from the state of the art technology to optimise the supply chain, using SaaS the costs are not prohibitive and reflect the size and success of your business.
+Today all retailers can benefit from the state of the art technology to optimize the supply chain, using SaaS the costs are not prohibitive and reflect the size and success of your business.

 Make sure you are a success and not missing opportunities to survive and even grow market share.
-These tough times are also great opportunities to get ahead of the pack and really become a world class retailer.
+These tough times are also great opportunities to get ahead of the pack and really become a world-class retailer.
 Customers notice poor service levels and out of stocks, they have ultimate choice and will vote with their feet.
 Be one of the leaders and use your supply chain to win, not to cost you money.